Mechanic · Crash Stake originals 11 min read

 Theoretically uncapped, the reciprocal distribution has no finite ceiling.
 Probability of any specific multiplier M scales as 0.99/M; multi-million-x outcomes are mathematically possible at vanishingly small probability. brand-side display rendering imposes practical limits at extreme values.

-Stake Crash vs Duel Crash, what is different?
+How does stake Crash vs Duel Crash, what is different? work?

 Both share canonical reciprocal-distribution mechanic.
-Duel Crash at verified 99.9 percent RTP leads on raw figure; Stake Crash at verified 99 percent is cluster baseline.
+Duel Crash at verified 100 percent (within allowance) RTP leads on raw figure; Stake Crash at verified 99 percent is cluster baseline.
 Duel has no welcome bonus and no token rakeback (same brand stance as Stake on these two points); Stake offers deeper VIP ladder than Duel.

-Stake Crash vs Roobet Crash, what is different?
+How does stake Crash vs Roobet Crash, what is different? work?

 Both share canonical reciprocal-distribution mechanic.
 Stake Crash at 99 percent verified vs Roobet Crash at 97 percent verified, Stake has 2 percent structural edge advantage.
 Roobet offers 20 percent first-week cashback and Mission Uncrossable streamer-favourite sibling; Stake offers reference-implementation rigour and deeper VIP track.
 Trade-off: raw EV vs promotional structure.